-Additionally, for PhD Candidates courses can be either audited for a grade of AUD or enrolled in with standard letter grading.
+ADDITIONALLY, FOR PHD CANDIDATES courses can be either audited for a grade of AUD or enrolled in with standard letter grading.
+Any courses taking during PhD Candidacy must be approved by either the student's dissertation committee chair or faculty PhD coordinator and the LeBow PhD Program must be notified prior to enrolling in the course.
 Courses taken using the Audit option are not counted in clearance for Graduation or used for calculating GPA, but the credits for Auditing courses are counted against the total number of credits a Candidate can take per quarter, the same as a standard enrollment.
 The maximum credits per quarter for Candidates are 15 with no more than 9 credits allowed towards research/dissertation.